Ancient Egyptian Mummy-Making: Embalming, Guides, History

 The internal organs were removed with minimal damage to the body through a three-inch incision made with an obsidian blade, which was considerably sharper than bronze and copper tools.
 The kidneys were ignored, and often left inside the body.
 There isn’t a word for kidney in the ancient Egyptian language.
 The chest, abdomen and pelvis cavities were stuffed with tightly rolled linen bundles.
 This was done to keep the body from collapsing.

-The heart was often left in place.
+The heart was often left in place because the Egyptians believed it was the most important aspect of the person in that it contained the intellect.
 Sometimes it was removed, wrapped, and placed back in the body because it was believed to be the "medium of spiritual understanding" and "the organ of thought and emotion."
 Egyptians believed that the heart was required for final judgement.
 Only if the heart was as light as the feather of truth would the god of Osiris receive its owner into the afterlife.
 The brain was thrown out.
 It had no special significance to the Egyptians.

 Recreating the Organ Removal Process of Ancient Egyptian Mummies